franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

 - Make sure that the bucket `processed_data_bucket` cannot be public.
 - Create a policy `processed_data_bucket_access_policy` that allows the users assuming the role `processed_data_access_role` to read and write in the `processed_data_bucket`.

-## Route 53:

-# How to Create a SFTP User:

-- Log in to the AWS console as a member of the group `transfer-server-user-mangement_group`
-- Go to the Transfer server `edentred-sftp_server`.
-- Create a new user. **You need the public SSH key for that user**
-- Make sure that the user will
-    - Use the bucket `raw_data_bucket`.
-    - Use the role `raw_data_uploader_role`.
-    - Use the prefix `ticketxpress-events`.
-    - Is restricted.

 # How to deploy the resources: